The Church (band): 1985–1988: Heyday, Starfish

-Four weeks of gruelling rehearsals resulted in Starfish, which focused on capturing the band's core sound.
-Bright, spacious, and uncluttered, the recording was a departure from the layered orchestrations of Heyday.
-The group wanted as live and dynamic an album as possible; Willson-Piper said that trying to record a live atmosphere lacked a real gig's sense of "being there".
-They found the results bare and simplistic; however, the public reception was unexpected.

-Released in April 1988, Starfish found its way into the mainstream, marking a new worldwide commercial peak for the band.
-It reached No. 11 in Australia and the Top 50 in the US.
-The album was awarded a gold record in December 1992 by the Recording Industry Association of America.
-Also released in February, the single "Under the Milky Way" reached #24 on the US Hot 100, #22 in Australia, and entered the Canadian Top 100.
-It peaked at No. 2 on the Billboard Mainstream Rock Tracks.
+Four weeks of rehearsals resulted in Starfish, released in April 1988.
+The album found its way into the mainstream, marking a new worldwide commercial peak for the band.
+It reached no. 11 in Australia and the top 50 in the U.S. It was awarded a gold record in December 1992 by the RIAA.
+Also released in February, the single "Under the Milky Way" reached no. 24 on the U.S. Hot 100 and no. 22 in Australia, as well as entering the Canadian Top 100.
+It peaked at no. 2 on the Billboard Mainstream Rock Tracks.
 The song was written by Kilbey and then-girlfriend Karin Jansson (ex-Pink Champagne).
-A near five-minute video received airtime on music television programs.
-"Under the Milky Way" won an ARIA Award in 1989 for 'Single of the Year'.
+"Under the Milky Way" won an ARIA Award in 1989 for Single of the Year.
 In 2008, readers of The Australian voted it the best Australian song of the last 20 years.
 In response, Kilbey said, "it's not really about anything at all.
 I just wanted to create an atmosphere and I didn't even put a lot of thought into that.
 History has given it something that it never really had".

-A second single from Starfish, "Reptile", charted on the Australian Top 100 in August and Billboard Mainstream charts.
+A second single from Starfish, "Reptile", charted on the Australian top 100 in August.

 EMI responded with a double compilation album, Hindsight 1980-1987, which contained selections from the band's prior albums, together with hitherto-uncollected singles and B-sides.
 It peaked in the ARIA Top 40 Albums Chart in July.